silverbullettuni/silverstreaming/README.md

 WebRTC PeerToPeer broadcast application that allows the broadcaster to send video and audio stream to all connected users (watchers).

-You can find the tutorial that explains the code and functionality on my [website](https://gabrieltanner.org/blog/webrtc-video-broadcast).

 ## Getting started

 ### Starting the application